Circular walk from The Rumps to Polzeath

 Crabs and lobsters can re-grow lost legs and claws, and will even cut off their own leg or claw if damaged so that a new one can regrow.
 This has lead to one method of fishing, which is intended to be sustainable, where just the claws are removed and the crab is returned to the water.
 However, it has been found that a significant proportion of crabs die when have been declawed, which makes the practice controversial.
 The survival rate is significantly improved if just one claw is removed, so it's possible that there may be a middle ground with improved sustainability.

-10. Bear left on the path uphill, then turn right onto the path heading between the rocky outcrops.
+13. Bear left to follow the path uphill, then turn right onto the path heading between the rocky outcrops.
 Bear left between the rock outcrops to reach the top of the headland.

 The sea carrot is technically the same species as a wild carrot, from which the carrot was domesticated, but is shorter, stouter and more splayed-out than a wild carrot.
 The two converge the further north and east that you go in Britain: West Cornwall is therefore the pinnacle of sea carrot evolution.